Fundamentals of Goroutines

 - G (Goroutine): The smallest unit of work executed in Go.

-- M (Machine): The OS thread (the actual execution location).
+- M (Machine): An OS thread (the actual location of work).

 - P (Processor): A logical processor managed by the Go runtime.

-- When a G (Goroutine) is created, it is assigned to the Local Run Queue of a P (Processor).
+- When a G (Goroutine) is created, it is allocated to the Local Run Queue of a P (Processor).

-- The M (Machine) returns the state of the G (Goroutine), which can be block, complete, or preempted.
+- The M (Machine) returns the status of the G (Goroutine): blocked, complete, or preempted.

-- System Call Handling (Blocking): If a Block occurs while a G (Goroutine) is executing, the M (Machine) enters a waiting state.
-At this juncture, the P (Processor) detaches from the blocked M (Machine) and pairs with another M (Machine) to execute the next G (Goroutine).
-Consequently, there is no wasted CPU time even during waiting periods in I/O operations.
+- System Call Handling (Blocking): If a G (Goroutine) becomes blocked during execution, the M (Machine) enters a waiting state.
+At this point, the P (Processor) detaches from the blocked M (Machine) and pairs with another M (Machine) to execute the next G (Goroutine).
+This prevents CPU waste even during I/O operation wait times.

-- If a single G (Goroutine) preempts for an extended duration, it yields the opportunity for execution to another G (Goroutine).
+- If a single G (Goroutine) occupies the processor for an extended period (preempted), it yields execution to other Gs (Goroutines).

-Finally, this [feature] represents one of the strong advantages of Golang, and as there are many others, I hope many developers enjoy using Go.
+Finally, Go's strong advantages are numerous, and I hope many developers enjoy using Go.

 Thank you.